MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 Surface Pro X ships with Windows 10 version 2004 and supports Windows 10, version 1903 and later.
 As an ARM-based device, it has specific requirements for maintaining the latest drivers and firmware.

-Surface Pro X was designed to use Windows Update to simplify the process of keeping drivers and firmware up to date for both home users and small business users.
+Surface Pro X was designed to use Windows Update to simplify keeping drivers and firmware up to date for both home users and small business users.
 Use the default settings to receive Automatic updates.
 To verify:

 1. Go to **Start** > **Settings > Update & Security > Windows Update** > **Advanced Options.**
 2. Under **Choose how updates are installed,** select **Automatic (recommended)**.